vuejs/docs/src/guide/reactivity-computed-watchers.md

 })
 ```

-In cases where a watcher effect needs to be re-run synchronously or before component updates, we can pass an additional `options` object with the `flush` option (default is `'post'`):
+In cases where a watcher effect needs to be re-run synchronously or after component updates, we can pass an additional `options` object with the `flush` option (default is `'pre'`):

 ```js
 // fire synchronously